A Montessori preschool experience,

 We believe all children should feel safe at school, and children learn that they cannot engage in actions that hurt themselves, others, or the school.
 Safety is always our priority, especially for our outside play.
 We use positive, proactive statements such as “Please walk to get your lunch.” instead of “Stop running!”

 We encourage the children to work out their differences with each other.
-When needed, we will help mediate their disagreements, showing them how to talk to each other to resolve their problem.
+We will help mediate their disagreements when needed, showing them how to talk to each other to resolve their problem.
 Children are discouraged from “tattling” and encouraged to give their friends a chance to right the situation.
 Many disagreements and hurt feelings come from misunderstood intentions.
 Forcing a child to say, “I’m sorry,” does not settle conflicts.

 Here is an example of a disagreement and how we would handle it.